30 second Sony A9 review…

 The first time I shot with the Sony A9 was at its launch and checking the EXIF data reveals that 28 minutes passed between me taking the first and last shots.
 During those 28 minutes I shot a total of 921 images with the majority being fired-off at 20fps.
 There were many breaks in shooting in that time while we moved between the different shooting scenarios, waited for the action to start, the boxing partners to change or I checked shots on the back of the camera etc. That gives you a taste of how many images it’s possible to rack-up when you’re shooting at such a high frame rate.

-We were shooting in a boxing gym with constant lights set-up to allow a movement-freezing shutter speeds of 1/1000sec and 1/1600 sec to be used at a sensitivity setting of ISO 1600.
+The launch was in a boxing gym with constant lights set-up to allow movement-freezing shutter speeds of 1/1000sec and 1/1600 sec to be used at a sensitivity setting of ISO 1600.
 The smallest aperture I used was f/6.3, with many being at f/2.8 and f/4 so the relatively restricted depth of field makes the success or failure of the AF system fairly obvious.

-Again shooting at 20fps meant I racked up a lot of files and I was grateful for the 3TB WD My Passport Wireless Pro (review coming soon) to store images and free-up my SD cards out in the field.
+Again shooting at 20fps meant I racked up a lot of files and I was grateful for the 3TB WD My Passport Wireless Pro to store images and free-up my SD cards out in the field.

 As a mirrorless camera the A9 uses the imaging sensor to assess exposure.
 In the boxing gym the A9’s Multi-segment metering did a very good job of getting exposure right and even managed to deliver correctly exposure images when shooting a small subject against a very bright background.